-10. How much will the stadium cost to develop?
+12. How much will the stadium cost to develop?

 SB1 does not establish a cost for the stadium, instead it requires that the project have a location, design, fit and finish consistent with a first-class, premier NFL facility.
-The current estimated cost of the project is approximately \$1.9 billion.
+The current estimated cost of the project is \$1.9 billion, which includes land and infrastructure costs as well as a new team practice facility.
+The total cost estimate is broken down as follows: